TheImagingSource/Linux-tiscamera-Programming-Samples/README.md

 ### Save an image on trigger in Python
 This Python sample shows how to turn a camera into trigger mode for software trigger or hardware trigger and use a callback for receiving the triggered image.

+### Auto Focus On Push in Python
+[This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/Auto%20Focus%20On%20Push%20in%20Python#auto-focus-on-push-in-pyhton) shows, how to control the auto focus and focus of cameras, that support that, e.g. DFK AFUJ003, DFK Z12GP031.
+Additionally it is shown, how to set the zoom of the GigE zoom cameras.

 ### Using Properties in C++
 [This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/Using%20Properties%20in%20C%2B%2B#using-properties-in-c) example shows, how to use camera properties, here exposure and gain, in C++ using the [TcamCamera](https://github.com/TheImagingSource/tiscamera/tree/master/examples/cpp/common) class.